rmsk2/rustpwman/README.md

 user has to enter the password twice and then the obfuscated version is printed to the screen from where it can be copied to the `.rustpwman` config file.
 It has to be noted that this system of obfuscation only stops the most casual of attackers.

-As any Webdav share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50 dependencies but it demonstrates that my abstraction of the storage backend is viable.
+As any WebDAV share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50 dependencies but it demonstrates that my abstraction of the storage backend is viable.

 # Rustpwman under Windows